ordinalM/vtt-tools/README.md

 # vtt-tools

-Small utility scripts for use with VTTs
+Small utility scripts for use with VTTs.